Gert-Chain/tendermint/docs/rfc/rfc-022-command-line-tools.md

 ### Approach 2: Utility Tool

 Another approach would be to split some of the "utility" subcommands into a separate tool.
-Rather than having each one become its own `tmutil` program.
+Rather than having each one become its own binary, they would be moved to a dedicated `tmutil` program.
 Like the main `tendermint` binary, this tool could use a subcommand structure so that operators would not need to download many different programs, but doing this would isolate the specialized, dangerous, and non-production ready code from the main Tendermint release.

 Advantages: